 OSHA has many requirements that employers must meet in order to ensure a safe and healthy workplace for their employees.
 These requirements are too numerous to list here but for the purposes of this discussion can be boiled down to 4 basic things:

 1) Development and implementation of formal and customized OSHA safety programs to address all hazards present at a given workplace.
 Note the word “customized” which means that the programs must be created to address the unique job specific hazards present at a given facility or worksite.
 Generic/template programs don’t normally meet this requirement.
-(Examples include Lockout/Tagout (LOTO) programs and procedures for energized equipment, Personal Protection Equipment-PPE, Hazardous Communication, Emergency Response, Workplace Violence, etc.)
+(Examples include Lockout/Tagout (LOTO) programs and procedures for energized equipment, Personal Protection Equipment-PPE, Hazard Communication, Emergency Response, Workplace Violence, etc.)

 2) Provide ongoing, customized and job specific safety training to employees and contractors (Examples include orientation training for new employees, contractor training, formal OSHA program training, tailgate training, etc..)